 Paying for voice lessons on an artist's budget is hard.
 Often, actors, singers and those who rely most heavily on their voices to make a living can't afford consistent care and regular study.
 Liz sensed a need, and began offering private voice lessons to artists at a "Pay What You Decide" rate.
-Want to learn more?
-Fill out the Contact form below, or book an appointment online.
+Want to learn more? visit the Contact page below, or book an appointment online.

 Liz is writing a new musical adaptation of TWELFTH NIGHT for Delaware Shakespeare's 2020 Community Tour.
 The project, developed in collaboration with Robi Hagar, is set to open next fall.
 It was commissioned by DelShakes, and will be workshopped in conversation with local community members.

-This winter, Liz will begin a new position as choral director for Play On Philly, an organization that provides provides high-quality music education to students, who would typically lack access, as a vehicle for life skills and academic achievement.
-The choral program will launch in two West Philadelphia elementary schools in 2020.
+This year Liz began a new position as choral director for Play On Philly, an organization that provides provides high-quality music education to students, who would typically lack access, as a vehicle for life skills and academic achievement.
+In light of the pandemic, classes have moved online!
+Please support the non-profits who have committed to keeping their workers employed in this difficult time.

 THE SOUND TOUR is an ongoing project